 Recovery time after SMILE® is much faster than that in PRK, which requires about a week for the corneal epithelium to regrow.
 Compared to LASIK, SMILE® is a little slower in its visual recovery as it can take 1-2 days for vision to clear while after LASIK a patient typically experiences sharp vision immediately post-operation.

 The SMILE® technique has been clinically proven to equal LASIK in terms of safety and accuracy.
-However, as with any surgical procedure, the final outcome is largely determined by the skill and experience of the surgeon.
+However, as with any surgical procedure, the final outcome and cost is largely determined by the skill and experience of the surgeon.

 The SMILE® Procedure